dmbarbour/wikilon/docs/AboutAO.md

 Unfortunately, the presence of mutable meaningful structure interferes with direct optimization at the dictionary layer.
 This isn't a major problem: a compiler could maintain a cache of optimized definitions separate from the dictionary.
 But there are some opportunity costs with respect to separating the optimizer, redistributing optimized code, and generalizing automatic  management of dictionary applications.

-To recover the lost opportunities, we can enable developers and dictionary applications to *declaratively relax* the constraints on the optimizer for useful subsets of the dictionary.
+To recover the lost opportunities, we can enable developers and dictionary applications to *declaratively relax* the constraints on an assumed dictionary optimizer for useful subsets of the dictionary.
 I propose the following:

 * A word may be declared **hidden** to relax the requirement for stable external reference.
 An optimizer is free to delete a hidden word if it has no clients.
 This enables garbage collection of dictionaries.
 * A word may be declared **opaque** to relax the requirement for stable structure of its definition.
 An optimizer is free to rearrange, refactor, or reorganize the definition of an opaque word in ways that preserve its behavior.